First Aid self-help ways to help soften the impact to help you through Miscarriage

 A Special Mantra / Prayer

-“You, who are the source of all power, whose rays illuminate the whole world, illuminate also my heart so that it can heal”
+A wonderful mantra prayer called Gayatri addresses physical, emotional, and mental and purifying healing."You, who are the source of all power, whose rays illuminate the whole world, also illuminate my heart so that it can heal"

-You visualise the rays of the sun entering into your heart, and then streaming out from your heart’s center and into your lost one.
+You visualise the rays of the sun entering into your heart, and then streaming out from your heart's centre and into your lost one.

 A weekend break, to allow you some head space to be with where you are.